flyntwp/flynt-cli/README.md

 ## Usage

 flynt-cli consists of several commands.
 A command is a collection of subcommands that are executed.
-If you do not specify a subcommand, all subcommands are executed in the correct order.
+If you do not specify a subcommand, all subcommands are executed in the pre-defined order.
 It is also possible to execute a single subcommand.

 The `--help` flag displays a general help or help for a specific command, including all subcommands in the correct order.